urbanscratcher/project-rhyme-generator/readme.md

 - Although flowcharts will be helpful, to organize this massive project at a glance, I divided parts as below.
 I applied some principles of functional programming.
 - In step 8, the program ultimately starts by calling two main functions: 1) preparation of data and 2) processing input and search.
 1. Stack Class
 	- Implements a basic stack data structure used for managing phoneme sequences.
 2. File Reading and Data Preparation
 	- Utilizes util.promisify to read files asynchronously.
 	- Reads phonetic dictionary, phonetic symbols, and wordlist files to prepare basic dictionary data.
 3. Data Structures
 	- phonemesDictArray: Array of headwords and corresponding phoneme stacks.
 	- vowelSymbolsArray: Array of vowel symbols.
 	- rhymeDictArray: Array of headwords, rhyme strings, and phoneme counts.
 4. Subroutine Functions
 	- Includes utility functions like splitTextlines, splitTabs, getUserInput, and excludeElement
 5. Lv1 Procedural Functions
 	- Mainly functions for processing arrays, such as makePhonemesDictionary, makeWordlist, and makeSymbolsDictionary
 	- identifyRhyme: Determines the rhyme string for a given phoneme stack.
 	- getMatchedRhymeDicts: Filters rhyme dictionaries based on rhyme string and phoneme count.
 	- getMeaningfulWords: Filters meaningful words from the word list based on matched rhyme dictionaries.
 6. Lv2 Procedural Functions
 	- Mainly higher-level functions that call Lv1 functions, such as getPhonemesDictionary, getWordlist, getSymbolsDictionary, getVowelSymbols, and makeRhymeDictionary
 7. Lv3 Procedural Functions
 	- Major procedures that handle data preparation and the search process, such as prepareData, processUserInput, setSearchParams, loopSearch, getSearchedWords, getPhonemesOf, getMoreSearchedWords, printOutput, showResult, and searchMoreOrEnd
 8. Execution
 	- Calls prepareData to initialize data structures.
 	- Calls processSearch to get user input, search for rhyming words, and display the results

-## A list of the data structures used
+## List of Data Structures Used
-### Non-primitive data structures
+### Non-primitive Data Structures
 1. Arrays
 	- Generally, arrays are used for storing and manipulating collections of data.
 In my JavaScript code, arrays are implemented using dynamic arrays, which allows for flexible resizing as elements are added or removed.
 This is crucial for efficiently handling the changing size of data, such as the phonemes for each word in the phonetic dictionary.
 Also, by using arrays, the searching process is conveniently conducted because of easy access.
 2. Stacks
 	- Stacks are implemented by creating a ‘Stack’ class by using dynamic arrays in JavaScript.
 Stacks are utilized to make a string of phonetic rhyme.
 The LIFO (Last In, First Out) nature of stacks aligns well with the phonetic parsing process, where finding the vowel phoneme from the last is crucial for identifying rhymes.
 I use push and pop methods for this.

-### Primitive data structures
+### Primitive Data Structures
 1. Integers
 	- Integers are used to represent counts, such as the number of phonemes in a word or the phonetic count in the rhyme dictionary.
 Numbers in JavaScript are versatile and suitable for these counting purposes.
 2. String
 	- Strings are employed to store words, phonemes, and rhyme strings.
 They are fundamental for representing textual data and are well-suited for tasks involving word manipulations, comparisons, and identification of phonetic patterns.
 3. Boolean
 	- Booleans are used for logical conditions, such as checking if a word rhyme is found or if additional search iterations are needed.
 They provide a simple and effective way to make decisions based on the success or failure of certain operations.
 4. Undefined in JS
 	- In JavaScript, undefined is used to represent the absence of a value.
 It can be employed to handle cases where certain data is expected but might not be present.
 For instance, if the phoneme stack of an input word is not found in the dictionary, the function may return undefined.

-## Limitations and Suggestion of remedies
+## Limitations and Suggestions of Remedies
 1. No consideration of multiple vowel sounds of rhymes
 - Shortcoming: The current implementation assumes that rhymes are identified by one last vowel sound only, which may not cover cases where multiple vowels or syllables contribute to the rhyme.
 - Remedy: